seanhall007/RSA_recommender-system-algorithms/README.md

 ## Code Structure

-The structure of our project is presented in a tree form as follows:
+The structure of this project is presented in a tree form as follows:

 ```
 Recommender System  # the root of project